We are a charity that operates across a diverse and regulated educational landscape, dealing with the lives of young people and children.

-If you would like to contact the Trustees about any aspect of their work, please email firstname.lastname@example.org
+If you would like to contact the trustees about any aspect of their work, email firstname.lastname@example.org

 Alison has considerable experience working in local authorities including the role of Director of Education for the London Borough of Southwark and interim Director of Children’s Services in Poole.
-Prior to her move into education management, Alison taught in both the primary and secondary sectors in Bristol.
-Following retirement, Alison has devoted much time to supporting schools as a governor and trustee.
-She is a Member of the Olympus Academy Trust in South Gloucestershire.
+She is a member of the Olympus Academy Trust in South Gloucestershire, and academy management committee member at Steiner Academy Bristol.
 Alison is passionate about the many additional opportunities ASDAN can create for young people who are not accessing mainstream academic routes without creative supplementary support.
-Alison has been a Trustee at ASDAN since 2010 and chaired the Board since April 2017.
+Alison has been a trustee at ASDAN since 2010 and has chaired the board since April 2017.

 Asher’s particular focus is education, training and skills, specialising in post-16 education.
 Her varied background includes community development, diversity and socio-economic development of young people and black and minority ethnic communities.
 Asher has led several successful organisations and partnerships including roles on the Avon and Somerset Police’s Recruitment Advisory Board, Bristol Regeneration Partnership and she was also co-founder and chair of the Black Development Agency.
 She is currently Deputy Mayor of Bristol with responsibility for communities.